 Coaching construction leaders over the past 20 years has displayed many examples of how “not to do” this leadership thing.
-In every situation where I observed great leadership effectively demonstrated, there was always a contractor or field leader who had a clear vision of his (or her) leadership presence.
+In every situation where I observed great leadership being effectively demonstrated, there was always a contractor or field leader who had a clear viewpoint of his (or her) leadership presence.

-More importantly, that vision was also observed, received and embraced by those following.
-If you want to take your next step in leadership then it would be wise to begin by clearly establishing your vision and living it daily.
+More importantly, their vision was also observed, received and embraced by those following.
+If you want to take your next step in leadership then you would be wise to begin by clearly establishing your vision and then living it daily.

-One of the necessities of reaching a leadership position is accepting that your work isn’t about you anymore.
-Stop thinking about “me.”
+One of the realities of leadership is discovering that just as you have made it to the leadership ranks, you must now realize that it is not about "me" anymore.
 Boy, this discovery is quite sobering for anyone who has worked hard to become a senior leader.

-The best leaders in construction recognize that with acquiring the leadership role, whether through promotion or purchase, you must quickly and consistently lead by taking your personal pride, wants and benefits out of the picture and refocusing on those who will reward your leadership with performance success.
-Therefore, getting rid of “me” must be replaced with giving more of your time, availability, support, expectations, boundaries and wisdom to others.
+The best leaders in construction recognize that with acquiring the leadership role, whether through promotion or purchase, you must quickly and consistently lead via taking your personal pride, wants and benefits out of the picture and refocus greatly upon those who will reward your leadership with performance success.
+Therefore, getting rid of "me” must be replaced with giving more to others in your time, availability, support, expectations, boundaries and wisdom.

-There are countless other leadership techniques that exist; however, without establishing the leadership efforts presented here in your daily walk you will be leading as if walking on thin ice.
-Deepen your foundation and core as a leader by possessing a clear vision for your leadership, refocusing on your team’s needs, projecting clear expectations and objectives, and practicing the A.C.T.S. of a leader.
+There are countless other leadership techniques that exist, however, without establishing the leadership efforts presented here in your daily walk you will be leading as if walking on thin ice.
+Deepen your foundation and core as a leader by possessing a clear vision for your leadership, taking yourself out and refocusing on your followers’ needs, project clear expectations and objectives, and practice the A.C.T.S. of a leader.

 Yes, you can lead — now lead!